-Current liabilities include: accounts payable, accrued expenses, current portions of long-term debt, capital lease obligations, pollution remediation liabilities, unredeemed fares and tolls, and other current liabilities.
+Current liabilities include: accounts payable, accrued expenses, current portion of long-term debt, pollution remediation liabilities, unredeemed fares and tolls, and other current liabilities.
+This also includes the current portion of long-term lease liability as a result of the implementation of GASB Statement No. 87, Leases.
+Refer to footnote 2 for additional information.

-Non-current liabilities include: long-term debt, capital lease obligations, claims for injuries to persons, post-employment benefits and other non-current liabilities.
+Non-current liabilities include: long-term debt, claims for injuries to persons, post-employment benefits and other non-current liabilities.
+This also includes the long-term lease liability as a result of the implementation of GASB Statement No. 87, Leases.
+Refer to footnote 2 for additional information.

-Deferred inflows of resources reflect unamortized gains on refunding, pension related deferred inflows, and deferred inflows from OPEB activities.
+Deferred inflows of resources reflect unamortized gains on debt refunding, pension related deferred inflows, and deferred inflows from OPEB activities.
+As a result of the implementation of GASB Statement No. 87, Leases, a deferred inflow of resources from leases at the amount of the lease receivable was recognized.
+Refer to footnote 2 for additional information.